 Our Southwest Corner Workforce Development Board meets with our local area's Adult Basic Literacy Education (ABLE) partners at the quarterly WDB meeting at the request of the providers.
 The ABLE providers are regular attenders to the quarterly meetings and one representative currently serves on the SCWDB.
-The providers prepare information for the board regarding their delivery of services, collaboration between each other, the PA CareerLink[®], the Title I Providers, and the WDB.
+The providers prepare information for the board regarding their delivery of services, collaboration between each other, the PA CareerLink®, the Title I Providers, and the SCWDB.
 The Board will provide any suggestions as necessary, and vote to recommend the plan as presented to the PA Department of Education (PDE) for approval.
-The discussion and vote are recorded in the WDB minutes.
+The discussion and vote are recorded in the SCWDB minutes.

 A Title II representative is also a member of our workforce development board.
-Each of our PA CareerLink[®] centers has integrated and co-located Title II staff along with on-site service provision.
-The role of the Title IIO providers within each PACL center is vital to the success of participants.
+Each of our PA CareerLink® centers has integrated and co-located Title II staff along with on-site service provision.
+The role of the Title II providers, within each PA CareerLink® center, is vital to the success of participants.
 Title II providers offer basic adult education which leads to high school equivalency for many visitors, thus preparing them for a wider array of employment opportunities.
 Also, the Title II providers work closely with Title I providers for remediation and other education services of participants in training activities.
+The Title I providers adopted assessments that coordinate with the Title II provider testing in each site.
+This streamlines the assessment and testing process and eliminates duplication.
 These partnerships prepare customers for the rigors of training.
 These connected basic education services and supportive services enable participants to receive employment within a specific occupational sector and advance over time to higher levels of education and employment.